FIWARE/tutorials.NGSI-LD/docs/concise.md

 }
 ```

-Because `options=concise` was used this is response includes the metadata such as `unitCode` but not
+Because `format=concise` was used this is response includes the metadata such as `unitCode` but not
 `"type": "Property"` Context data can be retrieved by making a GET request to the `/ngsi-ld/v1/entities/<entity-id>`
 endpoint and selecting the `attrs` using a comma separated list.